10 Things to Do in Rio de Janeiro in August

 Rio de Janeiro Marathon| ©Gerardo Lazzari

-The vibrant August weather is ideal for running through the streets of the city.
-That is why the Rio de Janeiro Half Marathon is held every year.
-It is a sporting event in which beginners and professional runners can participate, as it has a 5-kilometre and a 21-kilometre route.
+The vibrant atmosphere in August is ideal for running through the streets of the city.
+That's why the Rio de Janeiro Half Marathon is held every year.
+It's a sporting event where beginners and professional runners can participate, as it has a 5-kilometre and a 21-kilometre route.
 To sign up, you must register in advance and reserve your race number.

-The Cachaca Fair is an extension of Rio Gastronomy, initially held exclusively in Paraty.
-Paraty is a five-hour drive from Rio de Janeiro, but fortunately in recent years it has started to be organised in the centre of the region.
-Cachaça or cachaça is a Brazilian alcoholic beverage consumed in many cities around the world.
+The Cachaça Fair is an extension of Rio Gastronomy, initially held exclusively in Paraty.
+This city is a five-hour drive from Rio de Janeiro, but fortunately in recent years it has begun to be organised in the centre of the region.
+Cachaça is a Brazilian alcoholic beverage consumed in many cities around the world.

-In this event you can taste the famous cachaça, as well as learn about the process of elaboration.
-There are food stalls, music and cultural performances.
+At this event, you can taste the famous cachaça and learn about the production process.
+The organisation has food stalls, music and cultural performances.
 After this event, you can continue exploring the city on one of the best tours of Rio de Janeiro and take a tour of the city's main bars.
-As night falls, you will undoubtedly be able to live new experiences and taste the variations of this peculiar carioca drink.
+Without a doubt, when night falls, you can enjoy new experiences and taste the variations of this unique Carioca drink.

-8. Shake it up with the Rock in Rio music festival.
+8. Rock out at the Rock in Rio music festival

 Rock in Rio| ©Rutger Geerling